 S.12(1) of the Standards in Public Life Law requires that the following categories of information must be declared as a part of one's interests, income, assets and liabilities:

-NB: Disclosure of actual amounts or extent of financial benefits, contributions or interests is not required (s.12(4)).
+NB: Disclosure of actual amounts or extent of financial benefits, contributions or interests is not required (per s.12(4)).

 Failure to submit a required declaration or knowingly submitting a false declaration are two examples of offences that are punishable on summary conviction to fines, imprisonment, or both.
-For more information on offences you can refer to the Law or the general Commission guide.
+For more information on offences you can refer to the Law.

 “Immediate family” means a spouse, a dependent or such other person as may be prescribed in Cabinet by regulations.